Section 129 of CGST Act 2017: Detention, Seizure, Release of Goods/ Conveyances in Transit

 Provided that where the detained or seized goods are perishable or hazardous in nature or are likely to depreciate in value with passage of time, the said period of seven days may be reduced by the proper officer.

 $1.
-The word ‘seven’ substituted with the word ‘fourteen’ vide CGST (Amendment) Act, 2018, however commencement date is yet to be notified.
+The word ‘seven’ substituted with the word ‘fourteen’ vide CGST (Amendment) Act, 2018.
 Thus Time limit of seven days for payment of tax and penalty has been enhanced to fourteen days.